Dr Lawrence Faulkner

 Some institutions of course will have substantial overheads and public relations costs, which inevitably are borne by patients and their families.

 Outcomes can vary widely depending on the experience and dedication of the BMT team involved.
-The family must take some time to visit different centers, speak with transplant doctors and nurses as well as other families who have undergone BMT in those centers.
+The family must take some time to visit different centres, speak with transplant doctors and nurses as well as other families who have undergone BMT in those centres.
 It is essential and recommended to have transparent and verifiable information on specific thalassemia BMT experience and long-term results.
-An important thing to look at, possibly with the help of a third-party medical professionals you know well and trust, is the number and quality of scientific publications from the medical team and professional profiles of the transplant physicains available at Google scholar.
+An important thing to look at, possibly with the help of a third-party medical professionals you know well and trust, is the number and quality of scientific publications from the medical team and professional profiles of the transplant physicians available at Google scholar and other websites.
 Another important question to ask is whether a given transplant center participates in the outcome reporting programs of established international registries like the American CIBMTR or European EBMT.
 Participation of the transplant service to internationally established quality assurance programs like FACT-JACIE might also be relevant for decision making.

-The chance of success depends primarily on the availability of a compatible sibling or other family member (it is important to have accurate and reliable compatibility testing possibly by an internationally accredited laboratory), and on the medical condition of your child.
+The chance of success depends primarily on the availability of a suitable donor, generally a matched or favourably mismatched family member (it is important to have accurate and reliable compatibility testing possibly by an internationally accredited laboratory), and on the medical condition of your child.
 Liver enlargement, spleen enlargement or very high ferritin levels (greater than 5000 ng/mL) might affect outcome.
 Age is also an important factor, the younger the better.
 BMT should ideally be performed before age 7 years and probably avoided after 15 years of age.

 My child seems to be doing well with supportive care and we are happy with our doctors, should we consider BMT?

 The decision whether to undergo BMT might be a difficult one for many families and patients.
 As a general rule most children born with thalassemia who have regular access to appropriate supportive care may have a long and productive life.
 However, even if chelation therapy has taken major steps forward and can potentially lead to negative iron balance (that is to remove more iron than that supplied by transfusions), some important complications of thalassemia which are not necessarily related to iron overload, might still be a problem.
-In a country like India appropriate care may not always be affordable and/or accessible on a long-term basis, and most individuals with thalassemia still do not reach adulthood.
+A study done on a large group of patients in India showed that 50% of even those patients who have access to good care die by the are of 26 years.
+In a country like India appropriate care may not always be affordable and/or accessible on a long-term basis, and many individuals with thalassemia still do not reach adulthood.
 Lastly, health-related quality of life (HRQoL) is often an issue as well as being able to marry and bear children.
-Unfortunately, we don’t really know the true frequency of deaths related to thalassemia or the real impact of this disorder on the quality of life of individuals with severe thalassemia living in India.
-The issue is further compounded by major inequalities in access to health care so that thalassemia has very different severity depending on family socio-economic background or geographical location.

 Many thalassemia centers have had bad experiences referring patients form BMT and their position may be understandable.
 As mentioned above (How do I choose the best center?) outcomes can vary widely depending on the experience and dedication of BMT centers.